poseidon/typhoon/docs/architecture/concepts.md

 #### Nodes

-Cluster nodes provision themselves from a declarative configuration upfront.
-Nodes run a `kubelet` service and register themselves with the control plane to join the higher order cluster.
+All cluster nodes provision themselves from a declarative configuration upfront.
+Nodes run a `kubelet` service and register themselves with the control plane to join the cluster.
 All nodes run `kube-proxy` and `calico` or `flannel` pods.

 #### Controllers